Pallaveechaubey/HTML-CSS-Docu/Html-css.md

 The first sentence sounds truly relieved that the person wasn't late.
 On the other hand, the second one, with both the words "glad" and "late" in italics, sounds sarcastic or indirectly expressing annoyance that the person arrived a bit late.

-In HTML, we use the ```“<em>”```(emphasis) element to mark such instances.
+In HTML, we use the ```<em>```(emphasis) element to mark such instances.
 This not only makes the document more engaging to read but is also acknowledged by screen readers.
 Screen readers can be set up to speak these emphasised parts in a different tone of voice.

-### Strong Importance
+## Strong Importance
 To highlight important words, we typically emphasise them when speaking and make them bold in written language.

 Example